JoeyKilbride/droppy/README.md

 ### Requirements

 Most modern version of python 3 should work.
-There are quite a few required python packages which can be installed with `pip install package_name`.
+There are quite a few required python packages which can be installed with `pip install -r requirements.txt`.
 The packages are as follows:
 - numpy
 - matplotlib
 - scipy